AlexanderSteffensen/stregdollarsapp/README.md

-# stregdollarsapp
+# stregdollars-app

+An Mac-OS menu bar application for the Stregsystem at the F-Klub, this app can:

-An IOS App that shows how many "stregdollars" you have on your account in the F-Club.
+- Show how many stregdollars you have
+- Buy Sportscola
+- Buy Coffee

+You can easily add functions yourself to buy other things! :)